faeb187/vimrc/README.md

 my personal vim settings, feel free to use them too...

+## general

+* You can toggle between insert and paste mode by F2 now
+* lines longer than 80 characters get highlighted
+* ...

 ## pathogen

 if you're not using pathogen yet, it's time to install it: